X-Mid 1P Tent

 Q) Why polyester over nylon?

-A) The main reason is that nylon absorbs water so it expands (or “sags”) about 4% when wet which results in a poor pitch that looks and performs poorly.
+A) The main reason is that nylon absorbs water in wet conditions so it expands (or “sags”) about 4%.
+In the rain that results in a limp pitch which looks and performs poorly.
 4% expansion is an additional 6″ over distance of the fly, which is very noticeable.
 This is a common problem in nearly all lightweight tents, but low weight polyester fabrics are finally available which solve this.
 Polyester still has stretch in the weave of the fabric (which spreads forces during harsh conditions), but virtually no sag, so it avoids wilting in the rain.

 While nylon is a bit stronger, this difference in strength is commonly overstated because it is only 15-20% and nylon immediately loses about 10% of its strength when wet (unlike poly).
 Then nylon further degrades much faster during UV exposure, so a year down the road, polyester is likely the stronger material.
 That’s why it’s taking over, with numerous lightweight companies making the switch over the last year or two.